-"To this first-rate establishment, and its very charming owner," he said, then winked.
+"To this first-rate establishment and its very charming owner," he said, then winked.
 Somehow it seemed like an intimate gesture, and when their eyes met, he had to force himself not to turn away, sick to his stomach.
 All he needed now, he thought, was for this witch to fall in love with him.

 When she just sat there staring at him, he said, "The toast has been made so now we clink and drink."
-When she still didn't move, he said, "Go ahead ... you know ... the way they do it in the movies."
-"Oh ... yes," she said, coming out of her reverie.
-She moved her glass close to his, and they touched, clinking softly in the hushed atmosphere of the dining room.
+When she still didn't move, he said, "Go ahead.
+You know, the way they do it in the movies."
+"Oh...yes," she said, as she moved her glass close to his.
+Their glasses touched, clinking softly in the hushed atmosphere of the dining room.
 While watching him sip his wine, she carefully put the rim of the glass against the crimson line of her snakelike lips and opened slightly.
 She drank one short sip, then put it down.
 "There," she said, her midnight eyes still holding his captive, "how was that?
 Okay?"
 "Just like Joan Crawford," he said, almost spewing his own wine when he made the comparison.
-Mommie Dearest was a pussy cat next to this witch.
+Mommie Dearest was a pussycat next to this witch.
 He looked down at his watch.
 "Hey, I didn't realize it was so late.
 I guess I'd better get going."
-He jumped up and pulled out her chair, and helped her around the table.

-"Well," she began, sorry their little rendezvous had to come to an end, "enjoy your picnic."
+He jumped up and pulled out her chair and helped her around the table.
+"Well," she began, "enjoy your picnic."
 "Thanks," he said as he slipped through the dining room door, praying that she wouldn't notice that the basement keys were missing.
-Again he hurried toward the path in the woods until he was around the side of the mansion and out of sight.
-Doubling back, he skirted the cars once again, his cop training still in overdrive as he found himself staring into the dark interior of the car windows.
+Again, he hurried toward the path in the woods until he was around the side of the mansion and out of sight.
+Doubling back, he skirted the cars once more, his cop training still in overdrive as he found himself staring into the dark interior of the car windows.
 He hurried down the short flight of steps, his basket still waiting for him.
-He thought of ruined roast beef and again gave thanks that the weather was almost cold, and that the chilly little shadow had kept the basket as cool as any refrigerator.
+He thought of ruined roast beef and gave thanks that the weather was almost cold and that the chilly little shadow had kept the basket as cool as any refrigerator.
 Drawing the keys out of his pocket quickly, he tried first one, then the other, finally feeling the doorknob give way.
 But he was immediately faced with another problem.